koozala/koodatetimepicker/README.md

 The idea is simple: define a input text element and turn it into a datetime field by applying the class.

+Here is an example: https://jsfiddle.net/ezxkagsc/

 The functionality can be used as a TypeScript class.
-Just provide the input element to the construcdtor of the class `DateTimePicker`:
+Just provide the input element to the constructor of the class `DateTimePicker`:

 ```
 <script>